anderseide/ResourceModules/modules/res/resources/resource-group/README.md

 ### Parameter: `tags`

-Tags of the storage account resource.
+Object of tags to apply on the resource.

 - Required: No
 - Type: object